COVID-19 (Novel Coronavirus)

 As a result of the COVID-19 situation, the Township of Oro-Medonte is continuing to review our Business Continuity Plans, as such, the community may experience changes in service levels.

-Due to the Province Wide shutdown, the Township has suspended customer service by appointment until at minimum, January 25, 2021.
-Staff continue to be available to provide customer service by phone or e-mail.
+Given the placement of Simcoe Muskoka in Grey-Lockdown under the Provincial COVID-19 response framework, and to ensure the health and safety of the Oro-Medonte community, suspension of in-person customer service by appointment will continue at this time.
+Staff are available to provide customer service by phone or e-mail.
 To learn more and book an electronic appointment, please click here: LINK

 For more information from the Health Unit visit: COVID-19 (simcoemuskokahealth.org).